+This chapter discusses the roles of ether and electrons in relativity theory.
 One of the most radical moves made by Albert Einstein was to dismiss the ether from electrodynamics.
 His fellow physicists felt challenged by Einstein’s view, and they came up with a variety of responses, ranging from enthusiastic approval, to dismissive rejection.
 Among the naysayers were the electron theorists, who were unanimous in their affirmation of the ether, even if they agreed with other aspects of Einstein’s theory of relativity.
-The eventual success of the latter theory (circa 1911) owed much to the mathematician Hermann Minkowski’s idea of four-dimensional spacetime, which was portrayed as a conceptual substitute of sorts for the ether.
+The eventual success of the latter theory (circa 1911) owed much to Hermann Minkowski’s idea of four-dimensional spacetime, which was portrayed as a conceptual substitute of sorts for the ether.

 The history of twentieth-century physics is scanned by the “classical”, or non-quantum theory of the electron, introduced by H. A. Lorentz, Joseph Larmor and others from the early 1890s.
-As a research program in physics, electron theory became more promising with the measurement of the mass-to-charge ratio in cathode-ray deflection experiments by J. J. Thomson and Emil Wiechert at the end the decade.
+As a research program in physics, electron theory became more promising at the end of the decade, with the measurement of the electron mass-to-charge ratio in cathode-ray deflection experiments by J. J. Thomson and Emil Wiechert.
 It was successful in explaining magneto-optical phenomena, beginning with the Zeeman effect, and soon appeared to point the way to unifying the explanation of all forces – including the force of gravitation – by means of interactions between electrons and the ether.
-During the first two decades of the twentieth century, the physicists Lorentz, Henri Poincaré, Albert Einstein, Ebenezer Cunningham, and Max Laue, all of whom were familiar with the idea of electromagnetic waves and electrons propagating in the ether, were led to engage with new technologies, mathematical formalisms, and ideas about relative time and space.
+During the first two decades of the twentieth century, the physicists Lorentz, Henri Poincaré, Albert Einstein, Ebenezer Cunningham and Max Laue, all of whom were familiar with the idea of electromagnetic waves and electrons propagating in the ether, were led to engage with new technologies, mathematical formalisms and ideas about relative time and space.
 This chapter sketches some of the ways in which leading physicists sought to adapt pre-relativistic ether-based electron theories to the physics of relativity, from the emergence of the electromagnetic world-picture in 1900, to the publication of Emil Wiechert’s post-Minkowskian defense of the ether in 1911.

-Most recently, Peter Galison showed that Poincaré and Einstein shared an interest in topics of microphysics and clock synchronization (Galison 2003).
-For Galison, the emergence of relativity theory was the result of a chance confluence of three separate conceptual streams: physics, philosophy, and technology.
-To these three streams I will add a fourth: applied mathematics, which Poincaré and Einstein brought into play in 1905, with profound and far-reaching consequences for conceptions of ether, electrons, and relativity.
+Most recently, Peter Galison showed that Poincaré and Einstein shared an interest in the topics of microphysics and clock synchronization (Galison 2003).
+For Galison, the emergence of relativity theory was the result of a chance confluence of three separate conceptual streams: physics, philosophy and technology.
+To these three streams I will add a fourth: applied mathematics, which Poincaré and Einstein brought into play in 1905, with profound and far-reaching consequences for conceptions of ether, electrons and relativity.

 1 Lorentz electrons and local time in Leiden

-For purely mathematical reasons, Lorentz had introduced a fictive time that he called “Ortszeit”, and that Poincaré called “temps local”, or local time, following his former student Alfred Liénard’s translation (1898b).
+For purely mathematical reasons, Lorentz had introduced a fictive time which he called “Ortszeit” and which Poincaré called “temps local”, or local time, following the translation of his former student, Alfred Liénard (1898b).
 Poincaré realized that local time could be construed as a measurable quantity: local time is the time measured at relative rest by observers in uniform motion with respect to the ether, provided that they synchronize their watches in a certain way.
-The watches of the comoving observers are synchronized, Poincaré explained, via an exchange of light signals, whereby light time-of-flight between observers is taken into account when zeroing the watches, but their common motion with respect to the ether is ignored (Poincaré 1900, 272).
+The watches of the co-moving observers are synchronized, Poincaré explained, via an exchange of light signals, whereby light time-of-flight between observers is taken into account when zeroing the watches, but their common motion with respect to the ether is ignored (Poincaré 1900, 272).

-In addition to being a contribution to physics, Poincaré’s paper was a result of philosophical reflection on the nature of distant simultaneity, and of technological considerations in astronomy and geodesy.
+In addition to being a contribution to physics, Poincaré’s paper was a result of philosophical reflection on the nature of distant simultaneity, in relation to technical advances in astronomy and geodesy.
 As a member of the French Bureau of Longitudes, Poincaré was charged with the scientific oversight of national and colonial mapping projects, and French participation in international collaborations in astronomy and geodesy.

 Poincaré’s essay on time measurement and his definition of local time both deeply influenced the later development of the principle of relativity, while Poincaré’s own conceptions evolved in the first years of the twentieth century, partly as a result of new ideas in electron theory, including those of Paul Langevin.